Pu's wild goose he

-Pu's wild goose he (Chinese: 匍雁形铜盉; Pinyin: Pú yàn xíng tóng hé) is a Western Zhou Chinese ritual bronze vessel in the shape of a goose discovered in the Ying State Cemeteries in Pingdingshan, Henan Province.
+Pu's wild goose he (匍雁形铜盉 (Pú yàn xíng tóng hé)) is a Western Zhou Chinese ritual bronze vessel in the shape of a goose discovered in the Ying State Cemeteries in Pingdingshan, Henan Province.
 With its interior bearing a 44-character inscription, the vessel serves as an important diplomatic document in the Western Zhou court, commemorating an official named Pu (匍), who was buried with it.

 It is currently exhibited at the Henan Museum.

 History

 Ying was a vassal state of the Western Zhou dynasty up until the Spring and Autumn period, with its capital in modern-day Pingdingshan.
 Around the cemetery of the Ying State, many nobles of the Western Zhou and the Eastern Zhou were buried.
 The area saw continuous usage over time, prominently into the Han dynasty, with some additional burials dating to the Tang and Qing dynasty.
 With excavation surveys, 80 Zhou tombs and 400 Han tombs were observed on the site, and in 1988, in designated Tomb M50, this vessel was found in a simple grave of an individual aged between 40 and 45, the body oriented north to south.
 Among the bronze and tin grave goods was the vessel which gave the identity to the deceased.